getchip/PocketCHIP-Docs/source/includes/_start-chip-boot-derp.md

 CHIP is silent.
 It doesn't take much energy, so it's not very hot.
 It has no discernible smell.
 As a result, many of your senses are not great indicators that it is working.
 There are two LEDs next to the USB micro connector.
 When CHIP is on, you should see the `PWR` LED light up nice and bright.

 ### Power From The Wall
 The CHIP's microUSB connector is used to provide power from most any USB power source.
 USB wall-wart adapters are probably littered all over your house.
-If for some reason you don't have one, you can buy one from us or any electronics retailer.
-Just plug a USB-A-to-microUSB-B cable (that's the same cable most phones, tablets, and whatnot use to charge) into the wall-wart and CHIP, and you'll see the `PWR`LED light up (forgive the underexposure, but you can see a small pink LED under the green one, and FWIW, LED colors may be different on your CHIP!).
+If for some reason you don't have one, you can buy one any electronics retailer.
+Just plug a USB-A-to-microUSB-B cable (that's the same cable most phones, tablets, and whatnot use to charge) into the wall-wart and CHIP, and you'll see the `PWR` LED light up.
+This CHIP is using the power from a computer's USB port:

 ![CHIP indicator LEDs](images/chip_ledon.jpg)